Karthikprasadm/Mnmnts-website/spotify-visualiser/INTEGRATION_GUIDE.md

 **Deployment Steps:**
 1. Build the project: `npm run build`
-2. Copy `dist/` contents to the root `spotify-visualiser/` directory
+2. Commit the build output: `git add spotify-visualiser/dist`
-3. Commit and push to GitHub
+3. Commit and push to `modern-ui`
-4. GitHub Pages will serve it automatically
+4. GitHub Pages and `server.js` serve from `spotify-visualiser/dist`

 **Alternative (Automated):**
 You can set up a GitHub Actions workflow to automatically build and deploy: